IWAE-TIME/alpsim.github.io/content/tutorials/python/dmft/dmft04.md

 Mott transitions are metal insulator transitions (MIT) that occur in many materials, e.g. transition metal compounds, as a function of pressure or doping.
 The review by Imada et al. gives an excellent introduction to the subject and mentions $V_2O_3$ and the organics as typical examples.

 MIT are easily investigated by DMFT as the relevant physics is essentially local (or k-independent): At half filling the MIT can be modeled by a self energy with a pole at $\omega=0$ which splits the noninteracting band into an upper and a lower Hubbard band.
 In this context it is instructive to suppress antiferromagnetic long range order and enforce a paramagnetic solution in the DMFT simulation, to mimic the paramagnetic insulating phase.
-For this the up and down spin of the Green's functions are symmetrized (parameter SYMMETRIZATION = 1;).
+For this the up and down spin of the Green's functions are symmetrized (parameter `SYMMETRIZATION = 1;`).

-In order to run the simulations in python type or use `tutorial4a.py`:
+In order to run the simulations in python use [`tutorial4a.py`](https://github.com/ALPSim/ALPS/blob/daa73925b95389c0ec5e0d76ce592b56f3cd6738/tutorials/dmft-04-mott/tutorial4a.py):

 ```
 import pyalps